-ACToday Country Manager (Senegal and Ethiopia) & ENACTS Staff Associate
+ACToday Country Manager (Senegal and Ethiopia) & Senior Staff Associate

 Amanda Grossi received her B.S. in Environmental Science and B.A. in Political Science from the University of California Los Angeles (UCLA) in 2011.
 After graduating from UCLA, Amanda served in the Peace Corps as an agroforestry extension agent in rural Senegal from 2011-2013, which jumpstarted her interest in sustainable development and led her to pursue her Masters of Public Administration in Development Practice at Columbia University’s School of International and Public Affairs—a program emphasizing holistic, multidisciplinary, and systems-level approaches to international development.